 - Temperature control range from 59°F to 104°F (15°C to 40°C

 With the incubator at home, all you need now are some eggs.

 Bearded dragons mate after their brumation period, so if you’re doing the breeding yourself, put a male and female bearded dragon together after they get up from brumation.

 After mating, the female bearded dragons lay eggs in the soil (often buried).

 Once the egg laying process is complete, be ready to remove them.

 You may want to take the bearded dragon out while you get the eggs.

 And if you’re curious how long these lizards stay pregnant, read our post on how long bearded dragons are pregnant.

 Move The Eggs Carefully

-After the eggs are laid, it’s time to move them.
+After the bearded dragons lay eggs, it’s time to move them.